-Setting up an accounting system is one of the most important things you can do for your company…especially one that will work effectively for your particular small business.
+Setting up an accounting system for a small business is one of the most important things you can do for your company…especially one that will work effectively for your particular small business.

 An accounting system is simply a system of collection and is more than being able to file tax returns.

 A good accounting system can make or break a small business.

 If you’re not comfortable with setting up and maintaining an effective accounting system…

 …it would be worth every penny to get some professional help such as accounting professionals or Quickbooks Online.

 See this page on choosing an accountant.

 Follow the most important rule in accounting.
 Keep personal transactions separate from business transactions.
 Even start-up businesses that form as a sole proprietor should have a separate bank account and credit card to better track expenses.

-This is a simple basic accounting principle that every small business owner should keep in mind and follow.
+This is a simple basic accounting principle that all business owners should keep in mind and follow.
 It is called the Business or Economic Entity Assumption.
 See this page for more information on the accounting 101 rule of keeping business and personal separate.

 Pick your accounting method.
 There are basically 2 accounting methods for keeping track of your business income and expenses available to most small businesses: Cash or Accrual.

 Most small businesses that do not have to keep track of inventory or sell on credit to customers use the cash method.

 See the difference between the cash-based accounting and accrual-based accounting methods and learn about a third method called the hybrid accounting method on this page about accrual basis accounting.

 A chart of accounts is simply a list of accounts that you will be using in your business such as revenue, cash, accounts receivable, accounts payable, payroll, supplies, rent, utilities, etc.